You’re cuddling with your pup when you notice that their head is feeling unusually hot.

 3. Toxication: This is the most alarming of all situations.
 Your dog could develop a high fever if they consume something poisonous or toxic.

 If you suspect that your pup might have consumed some toxic plants, human medication, macadamia nuts, chocolate, or anything harmful to their health, contact your veterinarian right away.

 In most cases, you’ll find some of the toxins such as medicines or chocolate lying around when your dog eats them.
 If you think your dog has been poisoned, don’t waste time and get them to a veterinary clinic as soon as possible.

 If you notice that your dog’s head is feeling hotter than usual and you don’t suspect poisoning, the first thing you should look for is fever-related symptoms.
 At least one sign will always be present regardless of what the cause is.
 Some common symptoms of fever include:

 - Nasal Discharge

-If you observe one or more symptoms in your pup, check their body temperature to confirm that they really are feverish.
+If you observe one or more symptoms in your pup, check their body temperature to confirm a fever.

 How to test a dog’s body temperature

 Unfortunately, checking a dog’s temperature isn’t as simple as it sounds.
-First, you need a special thermometer to test their temperature.
+First, you need a special thermometer to test your dog’s temperature.
 There are two types of thermometers available for testing a dog’s temperature:

 - Rectal Thermometer